Feujio/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### The problem

 Print the absolute path name of the current working directory.
-In order words, I should provide a script to display where I stand in the file system hierarchy tree.
+In order words, I should provide a script to display where I stand in the __hierarchical directory stucture__.
 This position should include all the steps to find where I stand.

 ### Concepts

 * Script: a file that the system can execute.
 It is written in a scripting language: bash, python, ...
 * Absolute path name: a type of path that begins with / character
-* current working directory: where I stand in the file system hierarchy
+* current working directory: where I stand in the hierarchical directory structure

 ### pseudocode & Flowchart

 > print the path I stand in the file system process

 [Flowchart for pwd](https://drive.google.com/file/d/1t1JxCfoODvp-oLnn9judEA5qeiXz7uy1/view?usp=sharing)

+## Task 1: What's in there?

+### The problem

+Display the contents list of your current directory.
+In order words, I should provide a script to display all the files ans directories within my current working directory.

+### Concepts

+* Directory: collection of files and directories.
+It can be empty.

+### pseudocode & Flowchart

+> Begin
+> 1. print all the files and directories within my current working directory.
+> End

 ## Contributing